Honor your systems

 The next time it gets a bit easier.
 And easier.
 Habits stick.

-Eventually you adapt to these systems and accept them as a core part of life.
+With lots of consistency you will adapt to the system and accept it as a core part of life.

 Comments